swalker-sada/anthos-practice/README.md

 ## Deploying the environment

 - Run the `build.sh` script from the root folder to set up the environment in GCP and AWS.
-The `build.sh` script installs the required tools in Cloud Shell and triggers a _cloudbuild_ job which creates a number of resources in both GCP and AWS.
+The `build.sh` script runs the [`bootstrap.sh`](platform_admins/scripts/bootstrap.sh) script, for more information about the script see the [bootstrap.sh documentations](platform_admins/docs/scripts.md#bootstrapsh)

 ```
 cd ${WORKDIR}/anthos-multicloud-workshop